 Arbor – These can serve the same purposes as a gate, but can also support a flowering vine.
 In Japanese gardens the traditional choice would be wisteria.
 Certainly you are free to choose whatever plant you would like.
 Other choices could be a climbing rose, or my favorites Jackmanii clematis and Sweet Autumn clematis.

 Bridge – If your garden has an appropriate sized water feature such as a creek or pond or even a dry creek bed, a small bridge can be a wonderful focal point for the garden year around.

 Gathering garden structures

 Bench – It does not get much simpler than a garden bench.
 Whether made of metal, a log, cut wood or any combination, every garden needs at least one bench.
-Not only to sit on, but also to look at when the cold winter winds keep us inside.
+Not only to sit on but also to look at when the cold winter winds keep us inside.

 Gazebo – While the main purpose of a gazebo should be as a gathering place for being out in the garden, don’t overlook their value as a focal point to view from the home during the winter season.
-Style, size and scale in relation to the rest of the garden need to be carefully considered for maximum impact.
+Style, size, and scale in relation to the rest of the garden need to be carefully considered for maximum impact.

-Whether it is a simple structure such as a single bench or something more elaborate such as a bridge over a pond leading to a gazebo, every winter garden needs a man made structure to show the connection between the garden and it occupants.
+Whether it is a simple structure such as a single bench or something more elaborate such as a bridge over a pond leading to a gazebo, every winter garden needs a man made structure to show the connection between the garden and its occupants.